 Club History

-GPS is one of the oldest clubs in Queensland rugby, tracing its heritage back to the Past Grammar club formed in 1887.
+GPS Rugby is one of the oldest clubs in Queensland, tracing its origin back to 1887 when it was founded as Past Grammar Students.

 According to noted rugby historian Ian Diehm in his book Red!
 Red!
-Red!, Past Grammar reformed along with other clubs after the devastation of World War I, and eventually became GPS in 1931 after a change of constitution, which broadened its membership beyond old boys of Brisbane Grammar.
+Red!, the club reformed along with other clubs after the devastation of World War I, eventually becoming Greater Public Schools Old Boys in 1931 following a constitutional change that expanded its membership beyond Brisbane Grammar School alumni.
+Since its inception, the club has had various homes, including The Normanby Grounds, New Farm Park, Finsbury Park, and, since 1977, the Ashgrove Sports Ground.

 WATCH | Ahead of this Saturday's Australian Club Championship clash at Ballymore, which will see 2018 Hospital Challenge Cup premiers GPS take on Shute Shiel...